Music Faculty

 Email: hannane@douglascollege.ca

-Eric Hannan has been on the music faculty at Douglas College since 1993, where he is the head of Voice and Choir divisions, teaching voice majors at all levels, and conducting the choirs in the Music Diploma Program.
-Through his activities at Douglas, Eric strives to foster developing singers and ensemble musicians, nourishing a passionate commitment to vocal and choral excellence.
+Eric Hannan has been on the music faculty at Douglas College since 1993.
+He is currently the head of Voice and Choir divisions, teaching voice majors at all levels and conducting Chorus and Chorale ensembles.
+A dedicated music educator, Eric fosters developing musicians by nourishing their commitment to vocal and choral excellence.
+Prior to Douglas College, Eric was an instructor at UBC’s School of Music, where he taught conducting and directed University Singers, Choral Union and Vocal Collegium.

-Eric is active locally as a choral clinician, and singing and conducting teacher, and pays frequent visits to Greater Vancouver’s community and high school choirs to help foster our next generation of singers.
-He has been an instructor for the, Alberta Choral Federation, Victoria Conservatory of Music, the British Columbia Choral Federation and the Nelson Summer Songfest.
+He is active locally as a choral clinician, a singing and conducting teacher, and pays frequent visits to Greater Vancouver’s community and high school choirs to help foster out next generation of singers.
+He has worked as a clinician with the Alberta Choral Federation, the Victoria Conservatory of Music, the British Columbia Choral Federation and the Nelson Summer Songfest.

 Heather Harty Scott